Your data is stored by the National Hypnotherapy Society (HS) within the provisions of General Data Protection Regulation (GDPR).

 Personal information which you share with the HS as part of your membership applications or course processes - for example, personal disclosures as part of your personal development or as part of therapeutic training – are treated in the strictest confidence.
 This means that the HS will not disclose any such materials unless required by a Court Order or unless such materials provide evidence of criminality, or potential or actual harm to yourself, another person, or to HS staff.

 If your application for Membership is referred to our Professional Standards Committee, full details of your application will be made available to the Committee, many of whom are not directly employed by the Society.
-Committee members have signed a strict confidentiality agreement with the Society.
+Committee members have signed a strict confidentiality agreement with the Society, and all data for review is shared on encrypted, password protected software.

 In the event that a complaint is made against you, and the complaint is escalated to an Assessment Panel or Independent Panel Hearing, details of the complaint that has been made against you and documentation relevant to the case that has been provided either by yourself or the complainant will be made available to panel members.
-Panel members have signed a strict confidentiality agreement with the Society.
+Panel members have signed a strict confidentiality agreement with the Society, and all data for review is shared on encrypted, password protected software.

-If you book onto our CPD events, we will share your full name with the Course Tutor so they can keep an accurate Register of attendance.
+If you book onto our CPD events, we will share your full name and email address with the Course Tutor so they can keep an accurate Register of attendance and contact you with information and links directly related to accessing the course.

 Information you provide to the HS as part of your membership application or course process will be retained in accordance with the GDPR and destroyed a certain amount of time after your course or membership lapses.